 OAuth makes possible the use of single sign-on (SSO) services, with which a user can sign in once in order to access all their cloud applications.
 Without the use of OAuth, a user's permissions would have to be set up separately in each application.

-Cloudflare Access is an authz solution that allows or blocks user actions across on-premise, self-hosted, and SaaS applications.
+Cloudflare Zero Trust is a platform that allows or blocks user actions across on-premise, self-hosted, and SaaS applications.
 It integrates with any IdP for authn.
-Cloudflare Access also evaluates device security posture before granting access, an important feature for implementing a Zero Trust model (learn more about Zero Trust).
+Cloudflare Zero Trust also evaluates device security posture before granting access, an important feature for /implementing a Zero Trust model (learn more about Zero Trust).